AkshayJay29/MS3/README.md

 I have manually tested this project by the following:
 - Entered incorrect inputs into the terminal to make sure the correct warning messages are appearing
-- During the coding process I ran the project through the terminal each time to make sure the function im creating is working
+- During the coding process, I ran the project through the terminal each time to make sure the functions I'm creating is working
 - Tested the project on Heroku
 ### Bugs
 #### Solved Bugs
-- Trying to guess the values of row: 7, col: 7 was returning a value not in range error.
+- Trying to guess the values of row: 7, col: 7 was returning the value not in range error.
 This was rectified by - 1 to the guessing logic.
 - The turn counter started at 0.
 This was rectified by adding + 1 to the turn counter.
 - CPU guessed incorrectly but their guess marked the user board with an X. Fixed by making sure the code to display an X on the user board appeared in this order: board cpu_guess_row cpu_guess_col